-POLICY AREA(S) WHAT WE HEARD PLAN RESPONSE Jobs and economy Provide diversity of job space close to transit to meet future Strengthen Central Broadway as Vancouver's second downtown by providing new opportunities for commercial development (e.g. office or hotel). employment needs Strengthen the Mount Pleasant Industrial Area and the Burrard Slopes Mixed Employment Area as vibrant creative and cultural production hubs by supporting the innovation economy (technology and biotech) and making room for more light industrial businesses.
-Jobs and economy / land use Shopping streets and local businesses are cherished - desire to see these areas maintained and Recognize and strengthen West 4th, South Granville and Main Street villages as distinctive local business areas, neighbourhood high streets, and places to gather and socialize. enhanced Maintain lower building heights, up to 4-6 storeys to minimize impacts of new development on existing small businesses in the village areas.
-Jobs and economy Support for adding neighbourhood serving businesses to the residential areas Enable new local-serving shops and services (e.g. small grocer, café) in all residential areas.
-Jobs and economy City led small business supports The Commercial Tenant Assistance Program aims to provide information to displaced commercial tenants to assist them in better handling the relocation process.
-Jobs and economy More flexible zoning and by-laws for employment uses Through Plan implementation, changes to the Zoning and Development By-Law are proposed for Mount Pleasant Industrial Area and the Burrard Slopes Mixed Employment Area.
-Parks and open space Need for more parks and public spaces \$100 million identified in the Public Benefits Strategy for parks and open spaces in the first 10 years, including: Renewing and expanding existing parks, such as Jonathan Rogers Park and Guelph Park.
+POLICY AREA(S) WHAT WE HEARD PLAN RESPONSE Jobs and economy Provide diversity of Strengthen Central Broadway as Vancouver's second job space close to downtown by providing new opportunities for transit to meet future commercial development (e.g. office or hotel). employment needs Strongthan the Mount Discount Industrial Area and the Strengthen the Mount Pleasant Industrial Area and the Burrard Slopes Mixed Employment Area as vibrant creative and cultural production hubs by supporting the innovation economy (technology and biotech) and making room for more light industrial businesses.
+Jobs and economy Shopping streets and Recognize and strengthen West 4th, South Granville / land use local businesses are and Main Street villages as distinctive local business cherished - desire to areas, neighbourhood high streets, and places to see these areas gather and socialize. maintained and enhanced Maintain lower building heights, up to 4-6 storeys to minimize impacts of new development on existing small Jobs and economy Support for adding businesses in the village areas.
+Enable new local-serving shops and services (e.g. JODS and economy neighbourhood small grocer, café) in all residential areas. serving businesses to the residential areas Jobs and economy City led small The Commercial Tenant Assistance Program aims to business supports provide information to displaced commercial tenants to assist them in better handling the relocation process.
+Jobs and economy More flexible zoning Through Plan implementation, changes to the Zoning and by-laws for employment uses and Development By-Law are proposed for Mount Pleasant Industrial Area and the Burrard Slopes Mixed Employment Area.
+Parks and open Need for more parks \$100 million identified in the Public Benefits Strategy space and public spaces for parks and open spaces in the first 10 years, including: Renewing and expanding existing parks, such as Jonathan Rogers Park and Guelph Park.
 Delivery of planned new park space (e.g. Burrard Slopes Park).
 Securing additional park space through land acquisition and within major developments.
 In addition, numerous opportunities to provide smaller scale public spaces on private land (POPS) and through the Streets As Better Public Spaces initiative.
-Parks and open space Preference to leave City-owned land at the Southwest Granville Loop as Retain the Southwest Granville Loop as park/green space.
-Connect this area (via pedestrian ways and commercial uses) with South Granville village.
+Parks and open Preference to leave Retain the Southwest Granville Loop as park/green space City-owned land at space.
+Connect this area (via pedestrian ways and -6 the Southwest commercial uses) with South Granville village.
+Granville Loop as ,